Dismissal Due to Depression

 Dismissing someone with depression

-You must also wait a substantial amount of time.
-But how long do you need to wait?
+You may also need to wait a substantial amount of time.

 There is no legal definition for the time you need to provide.
 Consider how long you would give an employee to recover from a serious illness or accident.
-This is a good basis for the period you should allow, however, each case is different, and you should be willing to be flexible if needed.
+This is a good basis for the period you should allow; however, each case is different, and you should be willing to be flexible if needed.

 Unfair dismissal due to depression

 The key to keeping the process fair when managing a depressed office worker is communication.
-You can request ‘fit notes’ after prolonged absences.
-You can hold meetings, face-to-face, via video call, or on the phone, to discuss the individual’s condition and adjustments to get them back into the workplace.
+You can request ‘fit notes’ after the 8th day of sickness absence onwards.
+They can self-certify for the first 7 days.

 Remember, a phased return to work, flexible working hours, and homeworking are all considerations you should make.
-You could also consider re-employing someone after redundancy.

-Fired for other mental health reasons
+Dismissed for other mental health reasons

 Hopefully, by now, you’ll know what to look out for when considering dismissal for depression.
-But depression is only one condition, which may lead to the question:
+But depression is only one condition, which may lead to the question: “Can you dismiss someone for other mental health issues?

 The simple answer is yes, so long as you follow a fair process.
 If the employee is suffering from severe anxiety or stress, the same rules apply.

-Expert support on dismissals from Croner
+Get expert support on dismissals

 Mental health and well-being will be a big part of all your employees’ working lives.
 It is important to recognise and account for this.
 But sometimes, a dismissal is the only option.